haekb/nolf2-modernizer/readme.md

 Simply fork and submit a PR (preferbly with a matching issue ticket!)

 Try to keep to the original coding style, with descriptive commit messages.

+## Custom Controller Mappings

+The new input system was written to take advantage of SDL2's game controller api.
+This enables non-xinput devices to work as if they were xinput devices.
+If your controller won't work you could try community bindings located [here](https://github.com/gabomdq/SDL_GameControllerDB/).
+Simply drop the `gamecontrollerdb.txt` file into your NOLF 2 game folder and Modernizer will attempt to load it on start-up.

 ## Localization